Specialty

 Special Procedures & Techniques

-Total Ankle Replacement - Total Ankle
+Total Ankle Replacement – Total Ankle Arthroplasty

-Exactech Vantage PSI (Patient Specific
+Exactech Vantage PSI (Patient Specific Instrumentation)

-Minimally invasive Achilles repair (PARS
+Minimally Invasive Achilles Repair (PARS technique)

 Minimally Invasive calcaneus fracture repair

-Bridle procedure
+Bridle Procedure

-bunion surgery (Minimally Invasive Chevron Akin Bunionectomy) (PECA/MICA)
+Minimally Invasive Bunion Surgery (Minimally Invasive Chevron Akin Bunionectomy) (PECA/MICA)

-Minimally Invasive toe
+Minimally Invasive toe surgery

 Custom Talus Replacement

-Dr. Schipper completed his medical education at the Georgetown University School of Medicine and attended the University of Chicago for orthopaedic surgery residency.
+Dr. Schipper completed his medical education at the Georgetown University School of Medicine and attended the University of Chicago for an orthopaedic surgery residency.
 He then completed his orthopaedic foot and ankle surgery training at the OrthoCarolina Foot & Ankle Institute.
-There he assisted in the care of professional athletes and performed a variety of orthopaedic foot and ankle procedures including primary and revision ankle replacements.
+There, he assisted in the care of professional athletes and performed a variety of orthopaedic foot and ankle procedures, including primary and revision ankle replacements.
 He also managed all forms of foot and ankle trauma, including tibial, pilon, ankle, calcaneal, talus, and foot fractures.

 He is a member of the American Orthopaedic Foot and Ankle Society (AOFAS) and an elected member of the Young Physicians Committee.
-He has presented both nationally and internationally, including the AOFAS and the American Academy of Orthopaedic Surgeons annual conferences.
+He has presented nationally and internationally, including the AOFAS and the American Academy of Orthopaedic Surgeons annual conferences.

 Hospital Affiliations